-• Identify which object has been presented, and provide this information.

-- Position the end effector relative to the object such that it will be able to grasp the object.
-Limits on possible grasps may be specified for some classes of objects. - Grasp the object, lift it, and notify that grasping has been executed. - Keep the grip on the object for a given time, then set the object down, release the object and move the end effector away from it.
+- Identify which object has been presented, and provide this information. - Position the end effector with respect to the object in order to grasp the object.
+Limits on possible grasps may be specified for some classes of objects. - Grasp the object, lift it, and notify that grasping has occurred. - Keep the grip on the object for a given time, then set the object down, release the object and move the end effector away from it.